Introduction

 What should I do if the new brake light bulb doesn’t work after installation?

-No—double-check the bulb’s installation and ensure it is seated properly in the socket; if it still doesn’t work, inspect the fuse related to the brake lights.
+Double-check that the bulb is installed correctly and seated firmly in the socket.
+If it still doesn’t work, take a look at the fuse for the brake lights.

 How can I prevent future brake light bulb failures?